1.3. Direct Connection to MySQL Server

 $glob['dbusername'] = 'username'; //your User Name (login) is defined here

-You may type database name manually or use 'Select Database' button to see the list of available databases and select the one you need from the drop-down.
+You may type database name manually or use the [Select Database] button to see the list of available databases and select the one you need from the drop-down.